olliephillips/facil/README.md

 The `theme` directory contains the theme in use with this site.
 It is copied from the `themes` folder so that site level customizations can be made to the theme.
 In this example the theme is the `default` theme.

-`config.toml` is a file containing information about the site's domain and chosen theme, it is also automatically generated.
+`config.toml` is a file containing information about the site's domain, chosen theme and a flag for https, which defaults to "off" (this is used in sitemap generation).
+It is also automatically generated but can be manually edited.

 ## TOML/Markdown files